The Bid Process

 A BID can only be formed following consultation and a ballot in which businesses vote on a BID Proposal or Business Plan for the area.
-The Ferndown and Uddens BID was held in 2014 with a vote to renew the BID with a new Business Plan in 2019.
+A ballot to establish the Ferndown and Uddens BID was held in 2014 with a vote to renew the BID with a new Business Plan in 2019.

 The BID consultation considers each role of property owners and businesses, sets out who is a ratepayer, and who is not, as well as formalising the structure of the BID.
 The Consultation is a communication with the businesses of the estate, the local government and estate landlords over a set period of time, to define common issues to be proposed in the BID.

 The BID Proposal or Business Plan sets out businesses’ priorities for improvements to their area and services they require, as well as how the BID will be managed and operated.
 This document becomes the framework within which the BID operates once a ballot has been successful.

-The Ballot will be arranged by the Returning Officer at East Dorset District Council.
-It is likely the Electoral Reform Service will be commissioned by the Council to conduct the ballot as they have considerable experience in undertaking ballots for BIDs.
+The Ballot is arranged by the Returning Officer at Dorset Council.
+The Electoral Reform Service is usually commissioned by the Council to conduct the ballot as they have considerable experience in undertaking ballots for BIDs.
 All businesses eligible to pay the BID Levy are balloted.
-For a BID to go ahead the ballot must be won on two counts: straight majority and majority of rateable value of the properties that voted.
+For a BID to go ahead the ballot must be won on two counts: straight majority of voters and majority of rateable value of the properties that voted.
 This ensures that the interests of large and small businesses are protected.
 There is no minimum turnout threshold.

-An Operating Agreement is entered into between a BID and their local authority.
-This document governs the relationship between the two bodies including how the BID levy monies are collected, administered and passed over to the BID.
+An Operating Agreement is required between a BID and their local authority.
+This document governs the relationship between the two bodies including how the BID levy monies are collected, administored and passed to the BID.

-BIDs enter into Baseline Agreements with the local authority and other service providers, which guarantee the level of service provision in the area.
+BIDs may enter into Baseline Agreements with the local authority and other service providers, which guarantee the level of their service provision in the area.
 These ensure that any services the BID provides are truly additional.
 No such agreement is required for the 2019 BID.

-A successful BID is then funded through the BID Levy for a period of up to 5 years.
-The Levy is set as a small percentage of a businesses’ rateable value (1.25%) moderated by a ceiling of am maximum contribution per property of £2,000 together with and rateable value a “floor” of £7,500 below which properties do not have to pay the levy.
+A successful BID is funded through the BID Levy for a period of up to 5 years.
+The Levy is set as a small percentage of a businesses’ rateable value (1.25%).
+This general rule is moderated by a ceiling of a maximum contribution per rateable property of £2,000 together with and rateable value a “floor” of £7,500 below which properties do not have to pay the levy.